-TBX1, the predecessor to TBX2, was in manual production for ten years.
+TBX1, the predecessor to TBX2 and TBX2b, was in manual production for ten years.
 For the latter half of that time, TBX2 was in development.
+TBX2b is released two years after TBX2.
 This device is not mass produced.
-TBX2 begins its life with a run of 100 units produced in Bulgaria using a combination of state-of-the-art machine and hand assembly.
-Each unit is individually "brought to life" and given a unique and slightly imperfect aluminium and bamboo enclosure 142 x 84 x 42 mm, hand-made in Germany.
+TBX2b begins its life with a run of 25 units produced in Bulgaria using a combination of state-of-the-art machine and hand assembly.
+Each unit is individually "brought to life" and given a unique and slightly imperfect hand-made aluminium and bamboo enclosure ca. 142 x 84 x 42 mm.